jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 >If you prefer, you could use StefanScherer's instead of building your own Vagrant box,
 >but this box doesn't have a Microsoft license.

-## Step 4: Download Microsoft Provided ISO File - DONE
+## Step 4: Download Microsoft Provided ISO File
 You'll need to place a ISO file in `~/src/vagrant-machines/ms-windows/iso` containing your MS Windows 10 OS, where the Packer build script `windows_10.json` will pick it up.